CloudI/CloudI/src/lib/reltool_util/README.markdown

   1. use the `-r` replace mode to modify internal source code,
   2. modify the internal source code manually, if necessary,
   3. run the `scope` script normally before compilation,
   4. if it is necessary to return the source back to the original state, use the `-u` undo mode to remove the scoped source code and replace it with the original source code.
-The `scope` script is meant to be part of a build process so the dependency modifications should be automatic (if the dependencies are not convoluted).
+The `scope` script is meant to be part of a build process so the dependency modifications are automatic.

+For the sequence above to work properly all dependencies must have a unique prefix in their file names (both erl and hrl files).
+If a file name is not unique (like log.hrl or protocol.hrl), unrelated source code may be modified to cause bugs.

 Example arguments for normal operation are: `-s cloudi_x_ -p cloudi -b _original -d directory1 -d directory2`.
 Dependencies that use `include_lib` require that the dependency directory name is